ogunleye0720/AWS-continuous-integration/README.md

   Generate Tokens: Enter Token Name

 ```
-- Click on the Generate Token button as shown in the image below
+- Click on the Generate Token button as shown in the image below: The Generated Token was stored in a safe file for later use.

 ![SonarCloud Token Generation](images/sonarcloud-generate-token.JPG)